codice/puppet-ddf/README.md

 action.
 It is possible to extend this module with the provisioning of the various configuration files required by Karaf and DDF.**

+**Requires 'parser = future' setting in the main puppet.conf configuration on the agent side, only available in Puppet 3.2+**

 Once deployed, DDF access is available via SSH to port 8101 on the remote node.
 User credentials are specified in the remote ${ddf_home}/etc/users.properties file.

 ---